EOL/publishing/doc/deploy_notes.md

 == THE NOTES:

-6/3/2020 (mvitale): db:migrate && bundle required for deploy of changes from branch bye\_refinery (in master) 6/15/2020 (mvitale): Bundle.
-Update secrets.yml traitbank_url for bolt.
-Data download code also expects metadata migration to have been performed.
+6/3/2020 (mvitale): db:migrate && bundle required for deploy of changes from branch bye\_refinery (in master) 6/15/2020 (mvitale): Add neo4jrb_url (bolt://...:7687) to secrets.yml.
+Data download code also metadata migration to have been performed, but will still run if not.